sourabhvn/newly_registered-companies-statewise-2016-2023-/readme.txt

 Hi, I am Sourabh Navaratna.
-I am a data enthusiast who loves to analyse the data.Below is my own case study using the dataset number of new companies registered from 2016-17 to 2021-22 from the Government of India Open dataset source.
+I am a data enthusiast who loves to analyse the data.Below is my own case study using the dataset number of new companies registered from 2016-17 to till date yearly from the Government of India Open dataset source.

 -- Problem statement